Islem-Boubaker/Islem-Boubaker/README.md

 ## 🙋‍♂️ About me

-I'm a third-year Computer Science student at ISIMA, passionate about building modern and scalable web applications.
+I'm a final-year Computer Science student at ISIMA, passionate about building modern and scalable web applications.
 I specialize in full-stack development using the **MERN stack (MongoDB, Express.js, React, Node.js)**.
 I’m a fast learner who loves exploring new technologies and improving development workflows.
 I enjoy collaborating in teams as well as working independently to solve challenges and deliver quality code.